peterhanania/becoming-a-discord-bot-developer/README.md

 Before you start make sure you know what `variables`, `functions`, `conditional statements`, `loops`, and `objects` are.
 If you have something missing revisit the tutorial and search it up.

 Once you add your bot to a server, the next step is to start coding and get it online!
-Paste this code into the file you created earlier, and using the terminal type `node index.js`
+Paste this code into the file you created earlier, save it by pressing CMD | CTRL + S, and then using the terminal type `node index.js`

 ```js
 // Require the necessary discord.js classes